nournader03/FYP/README.md

 Detection of Focal Cortical Dysplasia Epilepsy on MRI Using Deep Learning

 To reproduce the entire pipeline: Run all steps in order.
 To run the GUI, you need steps 2 and 7.
-Make sure to include the model (ConvNeXt-Tiny) too.
+Make sure to include the model (ConvNeXt-Tiny) too ( Dependencies: torch, torchvision, gradio, grad-cam, nibabel, opencv-python, pillow, numpy, scikit-learn).